 A festive twist on the classic Moscow Mule.
-Freshly squeezed lime juice, vodka, ginger beer, and a touch of pomegranate juice, make this Pomegranate Moscow Mule the perfect seasonal cocktail!
+Freshly squeezed lime juice, vodka, ginger beer, and pomegranate juice, make this Pomegranate Moscow Mule the perfect holiday cocktail!

-I added a splash of pomegranate juice, pomegranate arils, and a sprig of mint to the traditional cocktail to take it over the top.
+I added pomegranate juice, pomegranate arils, and a sprig of fresh mint to take it over the top.
 The result is a gingery, perfectly tart-sweet drink that’s ideal for the next holiday party you’re hosting or attending.

 WHY DOES A MOSCOW MULE HAVE TO BE IN A COPPER CUP?

-The drink is pretty versatile, making it perfect any time of the year.
-Have fun with whatever is in season – peaches, watermelon or berries in the summer, apple cider for a fall-based cocktail, cranberries or oranges for a winter variation.
+- Different flavors – have fun with whatever is in season – peaches, watermelon, or berries in the summer, apple cider for a fall-based cocktail, cranberries, or oranges in the winter.
 You can also add flavored syrups, a few slices of fresh jalapenos, and herbs like rosemary or basil.

-The recipe makes one drink, but you can easily make a pitcher if you’re serving a crowd.
+You can easily make a pitcher if you’re throwing a party!

 - the juice of half lime

 - 4 oz.
 (120 ml) ginger beer chilled